stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “St Margaret's,” said William nodding.
 “Bloody Nora, but I hope it's not like St Margaret's.
 That were a bad'un.”

 “Thinking about it, I don't believe that's what we're dealing with though.
-When the creature was talking, it seemed more.... more personal than your usual idiot cabal.
+When the creature was talking, it seemed more…. more personal than your usual idiot cabal.
 Do you know what I mean?”

 William looked unconvinced, but Julia nodded.